Almonds and Olivez

 This was observed in a study of over One Hundred and Fifty Thousand (150,000) people in Two (2) United States cohort studies.
 In these studies, it was found that lower Parkinson’s disease risk was associated with the highest quintile of anthocyanins berry intake (Gao et al. 2012).
 Additionally, in a study by Devore et al (2012) of over Sixteen Thousand (16,000) women, it was found that a high intake of both blueberries and strawberries was associated with a slow rate of cognitive decline in older adults.

 The study revealed that the degree of cognitive decline was slowed or delayed by about 2 to 5 years.
-Further, in a study by Whitmer et al. (2005) and others, it was found that greater anthocyanins intake may be associated with a reduced risk of Alzheimer-type dementia, particularly in old age.
+Further, in a study by Whitmer et al. (2005) and others, it was found that greater anthocyanin intake may be associated with a reduced risk of Alzheimer’s and dementia, particularly in old age.

 Importantly though, just after Twelve (12) weeks of blueberry consumption, better brain activity was found in healthy older adults who were plagued with cognitive challenges (Bowtell et al. 2017).

 Cognitive improvements were also observed in children of school-aged in an acute study by Whyte et al. (2015).
 Another study by Whyte et al. (2016) also found that an improvement in both executive and long-term memory was associated with school-aged children’s intake of blueberry powder.
-Further, Whyte et al. (2017) found that just a single dose of 30-g of blueberry powder enhanced the executive memory of children 7 to 10 years of age.
+Further, Whyte et al. (2017) found that just a single dose of Thirty (30) grams of blueberry powder enhanced the executive memory of children Seven (7) to Ten (10) years of age.

 Blood Pressure and Blueberries